 As many of our AJFF audience knows, the Lefont Sandy Springs is now under new ownership with a new name.
 We got to know more about its new owner Brandt Gully ahead of our time at the new The Springs Cinema &Taphouse.

 Almost synonymous with the annual Atlanta Jewish Film Festival is the Atlanta Jewish Times coverage of it.
 As with prior years the publication undertakes the daunting task of reviewing as many films in the lineup as they can.
 Take a look at some of their coverage.

 AJFF is partnering with WSB-TV's Family 2 Family for this year's festival.
 AJFF executive director Kenny Blank recently headed to WSB-TV's studio to discuss this year's lineup and its family-friendly films.

 Tickets are now available for purchase.
-Get your tickets for this cinematic event returning for 23 days from January 24 to February 15 all across Atlanta.
+You can buy online or by calling the AJFF Box Office at 678-228-8872.
+Get tickets now for this cinematic event, returning for 23 days from January 24 to February 15, all across Atlanta.